Decode The Narcissistic Personality Disorder Diagnostic Criteria

 Transactional Relationships: The Narcissist’s Modus Operandi

-On interpreting the DSM-5’s criteria, it becomes evident that a narcissist’s relationships are typically transactional, They forge their alliances to advance their own agenda or secure nonstop praise.
+On interpreting the DSM-5’s criteria, it becomes evident that a narcissist’s relationships are typically transactional.

 Did you know that you can undo their twisted tangle of talks called Narcissistic Word Salad?